-If you feel tired and lacking in energy, you might be anaemic.
+Does anaemia cause tiredness? it’s one of the most common symptoms, so if you feel tired and lacking in energy, you might be anaemic.

 Iron deficiency anaemia is caused by a lack of iron.
 You need iron to make haemoglobin, a protein in red blood cells that transports oxygen around the body.
 Typical symptoms include tiredness, shortness of breath, heart palpitations and pale skin.

 Less common symptoms include headaches, dizziness, tinnitus, hair loss, painful ulcers in the corners of your mouth, spoon shaped nails and restless legs.

 Anaemia may be caused by a diet that’s low in iron, conditions such as stomach ulcers or Crohn’s disease, surgery, or in women it could be due to heavy menstrual bleeding, pregnancy or childbirth.